librenms/librenms/doc/Support/Device-Notes/Fortigate.md

 To gather Port IP info & routing info for Fortigates, disable the append-index feature.
+This feature appends VDOM to the index, breaking standard MIBs.
 ```
 config system snmp sysinfo
     set append-index disable